Anwarvic/taxi-v3-RL/README.md

 ## Description

-The workspace contains the following files:
+The workspace contains the following files (in alphabetical order):

 - `agent.py`: A factory for creating RL agents (follows Factory design pattern).
 - `conf.yaml`: A YAML file containing the hyper-parameters for agents.